alexismuller/busoc-dev-www/content/projects/odissea.md

 * Top level managerial activities that involved external entities and had a major effect on the relations with other organizations
 * Management of programmatic aspects of the project
 * Strategic directions with respect to ESA/Russian and ESA/NASA coordination
-* Coordination of relationship with the public (press release, etc)
+* Coordination of relationship with the public (press release, etc.)
 * Mission insurance (safety quality insurance of the OdISSea mission payload complement)

-ESA Odissea Operations Coordination Team at the Taxi Operations Coordination Centre - TOCC implemented for the occasion in the Erasmus Centre located at the European Space Research and Technology Center- ESTEC (the Netherlands)
+ESA OdISSea Operations Coordination Team at the Taxi Operations Coordination Centre - TOCC was implemented for the occasion in the Erasmus Centre located at the European Space Research and Technology Center- ESTEC (the Netherlands)

 Roles and Responsibilities
 ========================================